 Exercising with Arthritis

-Exercise for those who suffer with Arthritis can be very beneficial.
-Investing a little time in developing a good weight bearing low impact exercise and stretching plan can help to stave off arthritis pain.
-Strong muscles help protect the joints from further wear and tear and movement keeps the joints flexible.
+Exercise for those who suffer from Arthritis can be very beneficial.
+Investing a little time in developing a good weight-bearing low impact exercise and stretching plan can help to stave off arthritis pain.
+Strong muscles help protect the joints from further wear and tear and movement keep the joints flexible.
 Motivation can sometimes be an issue, so maybe join a gentle exercise class such as Pilates.
-Pilates is a great form of exercise for those suffering with arthritis who are nervous of exercise, which they feel they cannot do.
+Pilates is a great form of exercise for those suffering from arthritis who are nervous about exercise, which they feel they cannot do.
 Pilates is gentle - it does not stress your joints or add burden to ligaments and cartilage that surround the joints.
-Another alternative is to join a gym but being sure to tell the health club about your condition so they can provide you with the best exercise plan for you.
+Another alternative is to join a gym but be sure to tell the health club about your condition so they can provide you with the best exercise plan for you.
 Walking is always a good exercise, take a good long walk at least three times a week.